 7. Make your final decision

-When it's all said and done, the decision to terminate or extending a probationary period lies with you.
+When it's all said and done, the decision to terminate or extend a probationary period lies with you.
 Whichever way you decide to go, make sure that you state it plainly in writing and share it with your employee.

 If your decision is to extend the probationary period, make sure that you continuously track their growth and help them to improve their performance with training and support.